bastibe/PySoundCard/README.rst

 .. _PyAudio: http://people.csail.mit.edu/hubert/pyaudio/

-| PyAudio-CFFI is BSD licensed.
+| PySoundIO is BSD licensed.
 | (c) 2013, Bastian Bechtold

 Usage
 -----

-The basic building block of audio input/output in PyAudio-CFFI are streams.
+The basic building block of audio input/output in PySoundIO are streams.
 Streams represent sound cards, both for audio playback and recording.
 Every stream has a sample rate, a block size, an input device and/or an output device.